aliasnille/disposable-email-address-dea-domains/README.md

 ***The list is updated regularly.***

-Please report more disposable email addresses, just write a comment ([disposable-email-address-dea-domains.csv](disposable-email-address-dea-domains.csv)).
-Also if any email address should be removed from the list.
+Please report more disposable email address domains, but also if any domain should be removed from the list.